Project LightSpeed: How Facebook shrunk Messenger down by 75%

 For us, LightSpeed is kind of like our Marie Kondo moment.”

 Did engineers ever bristle at having to adopt more generalized functionality that wasn’t crafted for their exact purposes?
 “Of course!
-Absolutely!” laughs technical program manager Akila Kesavasam.
+Absolutely!” laughs technical program manager Akila Kesavasamy.
 But “once people were rallied around the spirit of what we were trying to build and why we were doing LightSpeed, it was magical how the teams actually came together.”

 Though the goal wasn’t to wind up with a Messenger that looked strikingly different, this subtraction of parts under the hood did lead to Facebook’s designers performing a comparable streamlining of interface elements.
 That was a useful clutter-reducing exercise in itself: “For us, LightSpeed is kind of like our Marie Kondo moment,” says product designer Alice Chuang.